-Taking a 'Super Vote'
+Taking a 'Priority Vote'

-While proxy voting is typically carried out by managers which may sometimes lead to mixed votes, Mercer IS retains the right to direct a 'Super Vote' to override a manager's vote on any resolution in circumstances where Mercer IS believes consistency on a significant matter is in the best interest of investors.
-While Mercer IS has not exercised this right yet, in determining such votes, Mercer IS will consider its proxy advisor's recommendation, the view of its investment managers and best practice guidelines, and Mercer's Global Engagement Priorities.
-Mercer IS may also conduct its own research or engage with the relevant company to inform its decision on a Super Vote in these circumstances.
+While proxy voting is typically carried out by managers which may sometimes lead to mixed votes, Mercer IS retains the right to direct a 'Priority Vote' to override a manager's vote on any resolution in circumstances where Mercer IS believes consistency on a significant matter is in the best interest of investors.
+While Mercer IS has not exercised this right yet, in determining such votes, Mercer IS will consider views from our proxy advisor, investment managers deemed to be stewardship leaders and best practice guidelines..
+Mercer IS may also conduct its own research or engage with the relevant company to inform its decision in these circumstances.